vjsisneros/Cracking-the-Coding-Interview-Solutions-in-Python/README.md

 Hello!
 This project contains Python 3.6* implementations of the interview questions posed in "Cracking the Coding Interview" by Gayle McDowell.

-The goal of this project is two fold:
+The GOAL of this project is two fold:

 1) Interview preparation for myself.
 2) Learning / collaboration tool for everyone else.